qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

      - ``METHOD``
      - [enumeration]

+       Default: 0
      - Method to apply to the small polygon geometries:

-       * ``Merge with neighboring polygon with longest shared edge``: merges the self-intersecting geometry with the neighboring polygon that has the longest shared edge.
+       * 0 --- ``Merge with neighboring polygon with longest shared edge``: merges the small polygon geometry with the neighboring polygon that has the longest shared edge.
-       * ``Merge with neighboring polygon with largest area``: merges the self-intersecting geometry with the neighboring polygon that has the largest area.
+       * 1 --- ``Merge with neighboring polygon with largest area``: merges the small polygon geometry with the neighboring polygon that has the largest area.
-       * ``Merge with neighboring polygon with identical attribute value, if any, or leave as is``: merges the self-intersecting geometry with the neighboring polygon that has the same attribute value, if such a polygon exists.
+       * 2 --- ``Merge with neighboring polygon with identical attribute value, if any, or leave as is``: merges the small polygon geometry with a neighboring polygon that has the same attribute value, if such a polygon exists.

    * - **Field to consider when merging polygons with the identical attribute method**